BlueM/XMLTransformer/README.markdown

 ----------------
 CBXMLTransformer is able to …

-* Remove tags, with or without the tag’ content
+* Remove tags, including or excluding the tag’s content
 * Rename attributes
 * Remove attributes
 * Add attributes